diplomegalo/Delsoft.BwBroadcast.FMTransmitter/README.md

 The authentication is done when the success value of response of `setParameter` or `getParmeter` call is `false`.

 > If authentication fail, the system will retry once.

+# FM Transmitter Mock

+This is a very simple mock the FM Transmitter web api.
+This mock api is based on node.js and use express js minimalist web server.

+> The authentication is always set to false before calling `getParameter` or `setParameter`.

+## Run mock

+To start the server you should run `npm start` command.

+> Don't forget to run `npm install` the first time.